syfurrahman/Group_2-headstream-K-12-Mental_Health_Navigator_/README.md

 3. Refresh the browser to see the updates.

 After Adding New Static Files (CSS, JS, Images)

+See [Project Structure](#project-structure) for where to put the files correctly

 1. Collect static files: